 Do reactor rods run out?
 This is a question that often arises when discussing the lifespan of nuclear fuel rods in a reactor.
-As an expert sommelier and brewer, I find it fascinating to draw parallels between the concept of fuel consumption in reactors and the finite nature of resources in the world of and .
+As an expert sommelier and brewer, I find it fascinating to draw parallels between the concept of fuel consumption in reactors and the finite nature of resources in the world of wine and beer.

 Just like any fuel, reactor rods do indeed run out.
 However, the process is not as simple as emptying a glass or draining a keg.
 Reactor rods, typically made of uranium, are the heart of a nuclear reactor.
 They contain small pellets of uranium fuel that undergo a process called fission, where the atoms split and release energy.